GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

             out_field = in_field
 ```

+Note that there is no return statement here.
+Stencils modify fields in place **may not** contain
+a return statement, and therefore must have all inputs *and* outputs passed into it at call.

 This stencil template has a number of important features and keywords.
 Let's start with the inputs:
 `in_field` and `out_field`.
-These are both declared to be type `FloatField` (more information
+These are both declared to be type `FloatField`.
+This notation is used
-available [here](./data.md)).
-This notation is used in traidtional Python, and may be familiar to
+in traditional Python, and may be familiar to you as optional "type hinting".
+For stencils
-you as optional "type hinting".
-For stencils (and functions) these type hints are required, and the
+(and functions) these type hints are required, and the code will not execute if the supplied type
-code will not execute if the supplied type does not match the expected/declared.
+does not match the declared type.

-Looking into the stencil code, we can see perhaps the most important keywords in NDSL.
+Looking into the stencil code, we can see the two most important keywords in NDSL.

-The statement `with computation(PARALLEL)` states that *all three* dimensions can be executed in
+The statement `with computation(PARALLEL)` signals that *all three* dimensions can be executed in
 parallel.
-The statement `with interval()` controls the vertical columns over which the stencil is
+The statement `with interval(...)` signals that the computation should apply to all
-executed.
-We will discuss both of these in more detail later.
+vertical levels over which the stencil is executed.
+We will discuss both of these in more detail

-While not entirely accurate, it is reasonable to consider `with computation()` as a conceptual
-replacement for traditional Python loops over X and Y, and `with interval()` as a replacement for
-a loop over Z.
+later.

 Now we set up our class: